-Create and Donate Packs: Purchase or collect the necessary food and assemble Food4Thought packs for kids, and we will help your organization get the packs to the school you want to assist, or to the school where the greatest need is.
-If your organization is interested in donating food and assembling Food4Thought packs, here is some helpful information to consider before you get started.
+Create and Donate Packs: Purchase or collect the necessary food and assemble Food4Thought packs for students.
+If your organization is interested in donating food and assembling Food4Thought packs, here is some helpful information to consider before you get started:

 Creating Food4Thought Packs

-- Contact the School You Would Like to Donate to: CLICK HERE for a list of our Partner Schools and Contact Information.
-Please cc Christina Garris, Programs Director, at email@example.com on your email.
+- Contact the School You Would Like to Donate food packs to and see what their current needs are: CLICK HERE for a list of our Partner Schools and Contact Information.

-- Volunteer and Donation Report: Christina Garris will provide you with a report so Britepaths can obtain volunteer hours and donation value.
+and send to Christina Garris at email@example.com so Britepaths can obtain volunteer hours and donation value.
 Britepaths will provide a thank you to use for tax purposes.

-You should plan for each pack you assemble to contain 10 items that will help kids have breakfast, lunch, dinner, a drink and a snack for Saturday and Sunday.
+- Each pack contains 10 items: 2 each for breakfast, lunch, dinner, a drink and a snack for Saturday and Sunday.

-All items that are donated or purchased for this project should be non-perishable, individual-sized food items that have not passed their expiration date (see suggested items below).
-Consider that some of the kids who will receive this food may be on their own during the weekend while their parents work, so it is very helpful to give them pop-top, ready-to-heat-and-eat containers.
+- All items that are donated or purchased for this project must be non-perishable, individual-sized food items that have not passed their expiration date (see suggested items below).
+Some of the students who receive this food may be on their own during the weekend while their parents work, so it is very helpful to give them pop-top, ready-to-heat-and-eat containers.

-The most expensive items that are hardest to get donated are the most vital ones: shelf-stable milk, Chef Boyardee or Hormel meals in the individual microwaveable cans with meat, and tuna/chicken & cracker snack packs.
-These items ensure that the kids get some protein each day, so please plan to include these items in your packs.
+- The most expensive items that are hardest to get donated are the most vital ones: shelf-stable milk, Chef Boyardee or Hormel meals in the individual microwaveable cans with meat, and tuna/chicken & cracker snack packs.
+These items ensure that the kids get some protein each day.
 These meals you are preparing truly may be the only food that the kids have that weekend!

-You will also need zip-top bags for the food to be packed in.
+- You will also need zip-top plastic bags for the food to be packed in.
 Gallon-size bags are serviceable, but we recommend the two-gallon/XL size ones for ease of packing and sealing.